waterloop/waterloop/style-guide/git.md

 # Git Style Guide.

 - All repository names should be `hyphen-case`, try to keep the names short and meaningfull.

 - Enforce git flow, i.e: use feature branchs based off of develop (that stays clean).

+- So using git-flow our branch names if they are features should be of the
+form: feature/FEATURE_NAME or feature/GITLAB_BRANCH_ID

+- If branches are bugfix branches then name them like this: bugfix/FIX_BLAH_ISSUE

 ## Use Git Flow.